ujh/ujh.github.io/source/reading-list/index.markdown

 sharing: true
 footer: true
 body_id: reading-list
-date: 2012-06-27
+date: 2012-06-28
 ---

-This is a list of tech books that I'm planning to read, have read, or want to re-read.
-For those that I've read I'll link to my review on the blog.
-Please fell free to comment and suggest new ones.
+This is a list of tech books that I'm planning to read, or have read.
+I'll add more information on each book in time and I will hopefully write full fledged reviews for more books and link them from here.
+Feel free to comment on any book and recommend new ones!

 Books to read
 -------------